Do you want to be part of a great team of engineers who are shaping the future of Transportation in Connecticut?

 4. Current incumbents in the class of Transportation Engineer 2 (ENGINEERING) who do not possess the degree or certification/licensure qualifications as detailed on this class specification may be considered for promotion to Transportation Engineer 3 (ENGINEERING) upon having three (3) years of experience in transportation engineering.
 One (1) of the three (3) years' must have been as a Transportation Engineer 2 (ENGINEERING).

-- Experience with department and bureau policies, procedures and design practices
+- Experience with relevant federal, state, agency and bureau manuals, policies, and procedures

-- Experience using Office365, Microsoft Sharepoint, Compass and other discipline related applications
+- Experience using Office365, Microsoft Project, Compass and other discipline related applications including traffic modeling software

 - Experience working independently, being self-motivated and taking ownership of assignments